odoo/o-spreadsheet/doc/extending/architecture.md

 A plugin can:

-- have its own state
+- have its own private state
 - introduce new getters to make parts of its state available for other plugins or the user interface.
 - react to any dispatched command